 Q: What is the return policy for the Ideal Fast Sash and Ideal Cat Sash?

 A: Return period is within 30 days, and there is a 15% restocking fee.
 However, adjustment ranges other than 33" - 38" are final sales.
 Along with any sashes where the cat door has been ordered to the right or to the left.

 Q: What makes the Thermo Sash better than the more economy style sash window doors?

 A: The Thermo Sash IIIe has the Endura Flap which is superior to other more flexible vinyl models.
-It provides good insulation and won't leak, it also has dual pane, low e glass and sturdy aluminum framing.
+It provides great insulation value, has dual pane, low e glass and sturdy aluminum framing.
 Therefore, the Thermo Sash will be a much more reliable and longer lasting option then the more inexpensive options.